 After spending time out of sight on the lower ice shelf, you have the feeling you are deep in the wild.
 There are no other signs of people anywhere, and it is a completely natural and extreme looking landscape; you imagine you’re exploring glaciers.
 Then your head raises above the bank as you climb up and you are shockingly, back in the city.

 Winter can offer the chance to experience extraordinary landscapes.
-The Amazing Places Challenge is encouraging people to get out and visit all 50 Amazing Places in the Fundy Biosphere Reserve to celebrate Canada's 150th birthday and sometimes they are better to visit frozen.
+The Amazing Places Challenge is encouraging people to get out and visit all 50 Amazing Places in the Fundy Biosphere Region to celebrate Canada's 150th birthday and sometimes they are better to visit frozen.